-- the chain-ladder method which, based on historical trends of settled and reported claims, estimates the further development of claim payments for incurred claims; - the naive method under which for each insurance segment, a final ultimate loss ratio is estimated, regardless how fast claims are reported or paid;

-- the Bornhuetter-Ferguson method is a combination of the naive method and the chain-ladder method, under which for each insurance segment a certain loss ratio is set depending on when the claim was reported and/or paid; - the Fisher-Lange method (incremental average loss method), under which the average claims and number of claims are estimated based on historical data for each individual development year; - the method of average IBNR claims, under which historical data is used to determine the amount of the incurred but not reported claims (IBNR) provisions as the product of the estimated number of IBNR claims and the average number of IBNR claims, while reported but not settled (RBNS) claims provisions are added to the final value of the best estimate claims provisions on the valuation date.
+- the chain-ladder method, which, based on historical trends of settled and reported claims, estimates the further development of claim payments for incurred claims; - the naive method, under which, for each insurance segment, a final ultimate loss ratio is estimated, regardless of how quickly claims are reported or paid; - the Bornhuetter-Ferguson (BF) method, which is a combination of the naive method and the chain-ladder method, under which for each insurance segment a certain loss ratio is set depending on when the claim was reported and/or paid; - the Fisher-Lange method (incremental average loss method), under which the average claims and number of claims are estimated based on historical data for each individual development year; - the method of average IBNR claims, under which historical data is used to determine the amount of the incurred but not reported claims (IBNR) provisions as the product of the estimated number of IBNR claims and the average number of IBNR claims, while reported but not settled (RBNS) claims provisions are added to the final value of the best estimate claims provisions on the valuation date.

-The most important assumptions in calculating the best estimate claims provisions (short: BE CP) are:
+The most important assumptions in calculating the best estimate claims provisions (hereinafter: BE CP) are:

 - the expected ultimate loss ratio: the expected final proportion of all settled claims in a given period as a percentage of the premiums earned in that period; - loss development factors: for long-tail classes, the amount of the IBNR provision heavily depends on the choice of loss development factors, especially the choice of the tail representing the factors for the years for which the companies at the time have no actual loss experience.
-Development factors are selected based on historical development factors, adjusted for expected future changes, whereas the tail development factor is determined using a logarithmic regression, where a curve is selected that best fits the chosen development factors for the fully developed accident years.
-This factor is appropriately adjusted based on actuarial judgement; - expected proportion of loss adjustment expenses in future claim payments: the proportion of loss adjustment expenses in future claims is set based on historical data and, if necessary, adjusted taking into account future expectations and trends in the levels of loss adjustment expenses;
+Development factors are selected based on historical development factors, adjusted for expected future changes, whereas the tail development factor is determined using a logarithmic regression, for which a curve is selected that best fits the chosen development factors for the fully developed accident years.
+This factor is appropriately adjusted based on actuarial judgement; - expected proportion of loss adjustment expenses in future claim payments: the proportion of loss adjustment expenses in future claims is set based on historical data and, if necessary, adjusted taking into account future expectations and trends in the levels of loss adjustment expenses; - expected proportion of recourse receivables as a percentage of future claim payments: the proportion of recourse receivables in future claim payments is determined based on historical data on paid recourses and, if necessary, adjusted based on expectations for the future and trends; - discounting: to calculate best estimate claims provisions, all cash flows are discounted using the relevant risk-free interest rate term structures;